aurorascharff/next15-account-selector/STEPS.md

 ## (Add logout item in menu)

 - Let's add another custom UI element to the select.
 A logout button, showcasing the customizability of Ariakit.
-- Await a new promise, track its loading state with another useTransition, creating a React Action.
-- Style it with aria-disabled and not:data-active-item underline.
-Showcase the result when focusing it and clicking it.
+- Replace with Ariakit.SelectItem, styled with aria-disabled and not-aria-disabled:data-active-item underline.
+- Showcase the result when focusing it and hovering it.
-- We're gonna call another Server Function, which deleted our account cookie.
-Log out.
+- We're gonna onClick call another Server Function, which deletes our account cookie (showcase).
+Track its loading state with another useTransition, creating a React Action.
+Log out and showcase the loading state and the styling with ariakit.

 ## (Update login form to login again)

 - Here logged out, let's complete the app with a functional login button.
 Use .bind to directly bind the server function to the button.
-Don't need to create a client component for this.
+Don't need to create a client component for this, just use the React 19 form component that let's us call a function in the action property.
 - Let's also create some final interactivity on this form using a SubmitButton.
 Head over to it, make it a client component, and use the React 19 useFormStatus hook to track the loading state of the nearest parent form.
+- Log in again and view the pending state.

 ## Final demo using only the keyboard

 - Alright, let's do a final demo using only the keyboard.
 You can see my pressed keys on the screen.
-- Pending state on login, view data right away and prepare out actions with a stable UX, navigate with tabs, and use the menu with the arrow keys, switch them quickly, open/close menu with enter with good focus, have optimistic updates, and get an in sync toast.
+- View data right away and prepare out actions with a stable UX, navigate with tabs, and use the menu with the arrow keys, switch them quickly, open/close menu with enter with good focus, have optimistic updates, and get an in sync toast.
 And trust me the screen reader experience is good as well!
 Open menu and log out again with pending state.
 - Review our changes: ariakit for nameless divs, react 19 hooks, less code!
 - Ending point: Were done.
 Accessible, interactive, custom, account selector, without becoming an accessibility expert.
 Lets go back and summarize.